Working Together to Build!

 Churches and individuals now make regular contributions to the fund as long as they desire to do so.
 As soon as the funds are available and a borrowing church has been certified as a valid recipient of a loan, the loan is made, and payments are returned monthly to the fund.
 The funds for the next loan are gathered from church and individual contributions as well as the loan repayments.

 As new churches have need for building funds, they complete and submit the required Recycled Riches Loan Application Form.
 A list is kept in the order of application, and names move up the list as loans are granted.
-Before a loan is made, a review board in the area of the requesting church examines the case and advises the CRA of the feasibility of a loan.
-This appraisal is important for a judicious use of the Lord’s money.
+The board of Trustees of the CRA makes examination and decides who can receive a loan.
 When the loan has been granted, the church makes monthly payments (120) to the Recycled Riches Fund.
 The principal, without interest, will be repaid in just ten years, but the money will have been recycled many times before the loan is repaid.

-In order that no money is ever removed from the Recycled Riches Fund, the borrowing church pays a small service charge (2% of the value of the loan) to the CRA.
+In order that no money is ever removed from the Recycled Riches Fund, the borrowing church pays a small, one-time, service charge (2% of the value of the loan) to the CRA.
 Managerial costs above this amount are subsidized from the general fund of the CRA.

 In spite of Jesus' words, "It is more blessed to give than to receive," more congregations want to borrow than present funds will allow.
 This can be remedied by the participation of more individuals and churches as contributors to the Recycled Riches Fund.
 Formerly only churches could participate in the program, but now individuals can share while they are living, and their donations continue to work after their deaths.
 "Their works do follow them" (Revelation 14:13).
 Contributions can be made in a lump sum, by periodic gifts, and/or from an estate.